Xitintoday

-Xitintoday (pronounced as Exit into day) is a studio album released by Nik Turner's Sphynx in 1978.
+Xitintoday (pronounced as "Exit into day") is a studio album released by Nik Turner's Sphynx in 1978.
 It was produced by Steve Hillage (listed as Stiv Hillage).

+History

-In the Winter of 1976-7, after Turner had been dismissed from Hawkwind, he traveled to Egypt and made some portable recordings playing flute in the King's Chamber of Great Pyramid of Giza.
-He persuaded Tony Stratton-Smith of Charisma Records, who were Hawkwind's record company, to fund his working of these tapes into an album by regaling him with stories of his adventure.
+In the winter of 1976–1977, after Nik Turner had been dismissed from Hawkwind, he travelled to Egypt and made some portable recordings playing flute in the King's Chamber of Great Pyramid of Giza.
+He persuaded Tony Stratton Smith of Charisma Records, who were Hawkwind's record company, to fund his working of these tapes into an album by regaling him with stories of his adventure.

 Steve Hillage had joined Gong for their one-off re-union event in Paris on 28 May, then in July travelled to Los Angeles with Miquette Giraudy to work on his funk-tinged Motivation Radio album with Malcolm Cecil at the Record Plant.
 Hillage took Turner's original tapes with him for some pre-production work at Westlake Audio.
 In the interim, Turner had performed with Harry Williamson at the 7/7/77 impromptu Glastonbury Festival.

-A loose group was assembled to work-up the recordings at Rockfield Studios, joining Turner, Williamson, Hillage and Giraudy were Gong musicians Mike Howlett (bass) and Tim Blake (synthesiser).
+A loose group was assembled to work up the recordings at Rockfield Studios: joining Turner, Williamson, Hillage and Giraudy were Gong musicians Mike Howlett (bass) and Tim Blake (synthesiser).
 There was a plethora of drummers and percussionists including Michael Ashmore, Andy Anderson, Alan Powell (conga), Shelley Morris (conga), Morris Pert (vibes, timpani), Jhalib (tabla) and Baron Sanyata (timbales).
 Jeremy Gilbert contributed harp and Georges Kazazian added rebab, while Turner adapted lyrics from the Egyptian Book of the Dead.

 The album was released in April 1978 attributed to Nik Turner's Sphynx, with a cover and 16-page booklet put together by Barney Bubbles incorporating concrete poetry.
 It has been re-issued several times, the last in 2007 by Eclectic with a bonus track of the original flute recordings.
 Dave Thompson described it for AllMusic as a "magical, mysterious, and, most of all, moody album.
 Songs as such do not exist; rather, lyrics and arrangements follow an atmosphere-licked destiny of their own making, to take the listener deep inside some forgotten pyramid, to witness the spectral rituals being enacted therein."